senior-design-financial-engine/search-engine/cicd-setup-readme.md

      - Deploys to each EC2 instance using SSM Run Command
      - Restarts the application service

-## Troubleshooting

-### Pipeline Fails at Source Stage

-- Verify that the GitHub token is valid and has the necessary permissions
-- Check if the webhook was created successfully in your GitHub repository

-### Frontend Build Fails

-- Check the CodeBuild logs for errors
-- Verify that the frontend code builds locally
-- Ensure you have the correct Node.js version specified in the buildspec.yml

-### Backend Build Fails

-- Check the CodeBuild logs for errors
-- Verify that the backend code passes tests locally
-- Ensure you have the correct dependencies in requirements.txt

-### Deployment Fails

-- **Frontend**:
-  - Verify that the S3 bucket and CloudFront distribution exist
-  - Check that the CodeBuild role has permissions to access these resources

-- **Backend**:
-  - Verify that the EC2 instances are running
-  - Check that the SSM agent is installed and running on the instances
-  - Ensure the CodeBuild role has permissions to use SSM Run Command

 ## Updating the Pipeline

 To update the CI/CD pipeline with new parameters or template changes: